hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 - where a requester may know that the data is suppressed use the code `masked` from the [DataAbsentReason Code System](http://terminology.hl7.org/CodeSystem/data-absent-reason) following the section on [Missing Data](#missing-data).

 ### Mandatory Elements
 Mandatory elements are elements with a minimum cardinality of 1 (min=1).
 When an element is Mandatory, the data is expected to always be present.
 Very rarely, it may not be, and in this circumstance the requirements in [Missing Data](#missing-data) **SHALL** be applied.
+An element can be both _Must Support_ and mandatory, in which case the requirements for mandatory's Missing data requirements apply as described in [Missing Must Support and Mandatory Data](general-requirements.html#missing-must-support-and-mandatory-data).

 ### Must Support
 Labelling an element *[Must Support](https://www.hl7.org/fhir/conformance-rules.html#mustSupport)* means that systems that request, or respond to requests, for data **SHALL** provide support for the element in some meaningful way.